kplian/pxp/README.md

     * modelo
     * base
       * funciones
-      * schema.sql
+      * schema.sql (name of database schema for the system)
-      * data000001.sql
+      * data000001.sql (Scripts with initial data )
-      * dependencies000001.sql
-      * patch000001.sql
+      * dependencies000001.sql (Scripts to create objects with dependency: create view, add foreing key constraints, etc.)
+      * patch000001.sql (Scripts to create objects with no dependency: create table, add columns, etc.)
-      * test_data.sql
+      * test_data.sql (Test data for the system)

   The folder "funciones" must contain one file for every function in the system.
-The file "schema.sql" should have the drop and create schema for the system.
-All the patch files contains the scripts to generate the database objects for the system. for example "schema.sql" (onlyename of schema)

-          nut

 2. Create or update a file named "sistemas.txt" inside your project root folder wich contains the path for every system of your project.Eg:
   "../../../sis_mantenimiento/"